- Price: $162

 - Weight Limit: 40 lbs per seat (80 lbs combined)

 If you’re looking for a budget double stroller that’s great for travel (or every day throw-in-the-car use), and has plenty of solid features, check out our Kolcraft Cloud Plus Lightweight Double Stroller review.
-This stroller is not sexy, but it does hit some high points — all for under $200.
+This stroller is not sexy, but it does hit some high points — all for around $200.

 The reason budget strollers are so popular for travel is because if they get damaged during transit or travel, you’re not ruining your nice, high-end stroller…

 Kolcraft Cloud Plus Lightweight Double Stroller Review: Size & Weight